 22. Real Fall Leaves

-You can buy fake fall leaves, or you can just go for a walk with your kids and gather real fall foliage (that you don’t have to store later).
+You can buy faux leaves, or you can just go for a walk with your kids and gather real fall foliage (that you don’t have to store later).
 Maybe the natural leaves are as bright orange or red as the ones in the store, but are store bought ones realistic, really?
 Most areas of the country have at least one gorgeous tree in the neighborhood for you to scatter around your table or fall front porch.

 Vintage brass candlesticks are oh-so-versatile and beautiful.
 Find them at your thrift store, Etsy or Ebay and group them together with dark colored candlesticks for height to your decorations.